Hints of a dark side in Cleveland abduction suspect's life

 LATIN MUSICIAN

-For years, Castro's neighbours on Seymour Avenue saw him as a friendly but private person, an accomplished musician who played bass in Latin bands such as Borin Plena and Grupo Fuego.
-He liked motor-bikes and showed up at neighbourhood barbecues in a vacant lot on Seymour Avenue.
+For years, Castro's neighbors on Seymour Avenue saw him as a friendly but private person, an accomplished musician who played bass in Latin bands such as Borin Plena and Grupo Fuego.
+He liked motor-bikes and showed up at neighborhood barbecues in a vacant lot on Seymour Avenue.
 He was a self-taught mechanic who loved to talk about cars.

 He owned an unremarkable, two-story house in a somewhat dilapidated part of Cleveland.
 Built in 1890, the home was valued at a mere $13,200 in 2011, according to property records.
 Its windows were covered to block views from the outside.